pr-omethe-us/PyTeCK/README.md

 `pip` is recommended due to its easy uninstall option (`pip uninstall pyteck`).

-Once PyTeCK reaches v1.0, it will be distributed via PyPI and installable using `pip install pyteck`, with automatic dependency tracking.

 ## Usage

 Once installed, the full list of options can be seen using `pyteck -h` or `pyteck --help`.

 ## Code of Conduct

-In order to have a more open and welcoming community, PyKED adheres to a code of conduct adapted from the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+In order to have a more open and welcoming community, PyTeCK adheres to a code of conduct adapted from the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 Please adhere to this code of conduct in any interactions you have in the PyTeCK community.